EvoStream/ems_api_definition/_posts/2016-01-01-createHLSStream.md

 permalink: createhlsstream
 ---

-Create an HTTP Live Stream (HLS) out of an existingH.264/AAC stream.
+Create an HTTP Live Stream (HLS) out of an existing H.264/AAC stream.
 HLS is used to stream live feeds to iOS devices such as iPhones and iPads.

 This function has the following parameters: